Serena Terry: Personal life

-Terry is from Derry City, Northern Ireland, where she lives with her husband and two children.
+Terry is from Derry, Northern Ireland, where she lives with her husband and two children.

-During the COVID-19 pandemic lockdowns, Terry home-schooled and worked a 60-hour week from home as chief operations officer for her tech company.
+During the COVID-19 pandemic lockdowns, Terry home-schooled her children while working a 60-hour week from home as chief operations officer for her tech company.
 During that period, Terry describes grieving over the loss of her 38-year-old twin brothers, Patrick and Daniel, months earlier.
 Patrick died from liver cancer during the second half of 2019.
 Daniel, a comedian, also struggled with his mental health, in addition to drugs and alcohol, died just eight weeks afterwards from alcohol-related illness.
 She also experienced a severe bout of postpartum depression soon after, which led to depression and anxiety.